The Pioneer in Manufacturing Tumble Deburring Machine

 The lid further helps you to curb spillage of water and compounds when the machine is running.

-The vibratory deburring machine is controlled by setting the recommended working parameters through its control console.
+The vibratory finisher machine is controlled by setting the recommended working parameters through its control console.

 You can set the duration in which the machine is supposed to deburr your target parts, and also, you can set the vibrating speed.

-The vibratory tumbler can carry out both wet and dry deburring processes.
+The vibratory polisher machine can carry out both wet and dry deburring processes.

 Adding excessive amounts of your deburring compound does not improve the deburring process.
 Instead, it makes the process uneconomical.